 These are also low-sugar, with very little sweetener in them.
 I’m not a fan of cornbread that has a ton of sugar in it.
-I like to serve savory soups, stews and chilis with my cornbread, so I like my cornbread to be only mildly sweet.
+Unless it is a sweet cornbread, like my vegan pumpkin cornbread.

 These are also gluten-free and the texture is straight perfection.
 These gluten-free cornbread muffins are based off of my Vegan Gluten-free Cornbread recipe, but just as muffins.
 Many people ask about making them as muffins, so I wanted you all to be able to find this easy to make version!

 (Only 8 main ingredients needed.
 Full details and measurements on the recipe card below.)

 - Lite coconut milk: This helps replace oil and give a wonderful, buttery and moist texture to these muffins where normally oil or butter would be.

 - Apple cider vinegar: This helps with the overall flavor of the muffins and reacts with the baking powder to give a beautiful fluffy rise.

 - Maple syrup: Just a tiny amount of syrup to these vegan cornbread muffins to give a very mild sweetness to balance out the other flavors.
 These muffins are not sweet.
 They are more savory, so if you like your cornbread muffins sweeter, add 2-3 tablespoons or dry granulated sugar like regular white sugar or coconut sugar.